-During the year 2016, in 21 cases, investigation and filling of charge sheet was done within sixty days and that in 54 cases investigation and filling of charge sheet was done later than sixty days.
+During the year 2017, in 11 cases, investigation and filing of charge sheet was done within sixty days and that in 35 cases investigation and filing of charge sheet was done later than sixty days.

 Special Courts are functioning under the senior most Additional Session Judge, to try the offences under the PoA Act.
-17 Special courts are functioning in the districts of Amritsar, Bathinda, Ferozepur, Faridkot, Fatehgarh Sahib, Gurdaspur, Hoshiarpur, Jalandhar, Kapurthala, Ludhiana, Mansa, Moga, Mukatsar Sahib, Patiala, Ropa Nagar, Sangrur and Shahid Bhagat Singh Nagar.
+17 Special courts are functioning in the districts of Amritsar, Bathinda, Ferozepur, Faridkot, Fatehgarh Sahib, Gurdaspur, Hoshiarpur, Jalandhar, Kapurthala, Ludhiana, Mansa, Moga, Mukatsar Sahib, Shahid Bhagat Singh Nagar, Patiala, Roopnagar and Sangrur.